Keep the Trail Access info current...

-Foreshore walk is a 2.5km, grade 3 Circuit hike located in the Mungo National Park, NSW.
+Foreshore walk is a 2.5km, grade 3 circuit hike, located in the Mungo National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 With its exquisitely sculpted sand dunes, hardy, gnarled trees, grassy woodlands and age-old lakebeds, the Foreshore walk incorporates the natural wonders that probably first inspired you to visit Mungo National Park.